Skip to content

 Merge → Build → Test → Staging Site → Internal review → Production Site

 When internal review is complete, a second pipeline step promotes the staging version to production.
-No manual file transfer is involved — the pipeline handles both deployments.
+No manual file transfer is involved.

-For most technical writers, the first direct interaction with CI/CD happens when the pipeline fails.
-On GitHub, a failed pipeline appears as a red ✗ next to a commit or on a Pull Request.
+For most technical writers, the first direct interaction with CI/CD comes when the pipeline fails.
+On GitHub, a failed pipeline appears as a red X next to a commit or on a Pull Request.

 1. Click Details next to the failed check